• Call For Your Complimentary Consultation (845) 533-0265.

 The Inniss Firm, PLLC

-Any arrest for any of these offenses do not need to be evoked by the use or presence of illicit or illegal drugs.
-These situations can and do arise from the use of prescription drugs that are legally prescribed by your physician or another medical professional.
+An arrest for these offenses doesn’t require the use or presence of illicit drugs.
+Such charges can arise from legally prescribed medication from your doctor or another healthcare provider.

 Should you ever be on prescription medication during a police traffic stop, it is advisable to refrain from mentioning it and say as little as possible.

-At a traffic stop, you are typically required to produce your driver’s license, registration, and insurance.
-However, you’re not required to answer any questions asked by law enforcement.
-The police will, very commonly, innocuously ask where you are coming from, but you are not obliged to answer that question.
+During a traffic stop, you must show your driver’s license, registration, and insurance.
+However, you don’t have to answer any questions.
+Police often ask where you’re coming from, but you aren’t obligated to respond.

 As understandable as it is to want to cooperate with police, answering any questions or giving information about your medication could lead you to a more complicated situation, and result in your arrest.